 - Postnatal depression

-I currently charge on a sliding scale between £55 - £75 per 50 minute session for individuals.
-For couples, sessions are an hour long and I charge on a sliding scale between £65 - £85.
+I currently charge on a sliding scale between £55-£75 per 50 minute session for individuals.
+For couples, sessions are an hour long and I charge on a sliding scale between £65-£85.
 In setting my fees, I am trying to be realistic about charging an amount that both reflects my experience and is a meaningful amount to pay based on people's different incomes.
 As a guide, the amount of money should be meaningful to you without being too restrictive.
-I carry 2 concessionary rate places.

-If you would like to discuss whether counselling or psychotherapy are what you are looking for, please contact me to make an appointment.
+If you would like to discuss if psychotherapyis what you are looking for, please contact me to make an appointment.
 A successful therapy depends on a good therapeutic relationship so it's advisable to see several therapists before you make a decision.
 I know from experience this 'shopping around' can prove expensive and so I offer a free initial consultation of 30 minutes to give you the opportunity to meet me, ask any questions you may have and for us both to see whether I am the right person to help you (offer not open for couples therapy).

-I also offer open-ended long-term psychotherapy when that is appropriate.
-This involves an in-depth exploration of the unconscious patterns which underlie the difficulties people are experiencing in relationship with themselves and others.
+Relational Psychotherapy tends to take place weekly and is most effective when there is a longer term commitment over months or years.
+It involves an in-depth exploration of the unconscious patterns which underlie the difficulties people are experiencing in relationship with themselves and others.
 Many of our beliefs, reactions and defences are outdated strategies from childhood that are now creating more difficulties than they solve and restrict the full expression of who we are.
 They operate out of our conscious awareness and so are difficult to get hold of.
 By exploring the patterns that keep turning up in our relationships, including the relationship between the client and therapist, we can identify these defences and learn to meet them with increased awareness, understanding and self-compassion.
 New, more alive and authentic ways of relating to ourselves and others can then evolve.

 In couples therapy, I aim to provide an opportunity for a couple to explore their problems in a supportive and safe atmosphere that facilitates mutual understanding and the development of their relationship.